andrazjelenc/devops-notes/k8s-bare-metal.md

 # Day 5: MetalLB for Load Balancing
 [Back to top](#k8s-bare-metal)

-If we now go and deploy some Load Balancer service we will see it will hang in `pending` state.
+If we now go and deploy some Load Balancer service it will hang in `pending` state.
 We need to deploy Load Balancer first.

 We can deploy MetalLB directly from manifests on the Internet.
 ```